 A continuation of MUS 165, private lessons in a chosen performance medium at 4th semester college level.
 One section meeting per week on campus, in addition to private instruction.
 As required conditions, the student must: 1.
 Secure a teacher approved by the College, by the 2nd week of classes.
 2. Take thirty-minute lessons, or the equivalent per semester.
 3. Meet on campus for performances as scheduled; and keep accurate records of lesson attendance, ensemble rehearsals, and personal/individual practice logs.
 (CSU, UC) 4.
 Present Applied Solo Repertoire in 2 Applied Music Students' Concerts; and in 1 Small Ensembles Concert; 5.
-Major Solo Concerts will be Thursday October 24th and 31st, 2019 at 2:40pm; Thursday November 14th and 21st, 2019 at 2:40pm; and Fun Ensemble Concert on Thursday December 5th, 2019 at 2:40pm.
-6. Perform in Juried Exam (FINAL EXAM) on either December 11th, or 12th, 2019.
+Major Concerts will be Thursday March 26th, 2020 (Ensembles); Thursday April 30th, 2020 (1st Solo); Thursday May 28th, 2020 (2nd Solo).
+6. Perform in Juried Exam (FINAL EXAM) on either Wednesday June 10th, 2020, or Thursday June 11th, 2020.

-\\PLEASE NOTE THAT FALL 2019 will be the LAST TIME THAT APPLIED MUSIC will be offered in this manner.
-Dr. Davis will explain what will transpire beginning SPRING 2020\\
+\\PLEASE NOTE THAT FALL SPRING 2020 will be the LAST TIME THAT APPLIED MUSIC will be offered in this manner.
+Please DO YOUR VERY BEST with Solo Repertoire, as this is what you'll need for Auditions to TRANSFER to Universities.